Loan Funding Options for

 After reviewing your financial aid award and your estimated eligibility for the Federal Stafford Loan, you may find it necessary to explore additional financial aid options.
 If you find that the funds offered to you from Jefferson and/or federal financial aid sources, are insufficient to meet your education costs, you may want to consider applying for a Federal Direct Graduate PLUS loan or an alternative (private) educational loan.

-When applying for either of these loans please make sure you enter school code, 01239302.
+When applying for private educational loans, please make sure you enter our College code: 01239302.

 If you are concerned about eligibility for either of these loans based on an uncertain credit record, our office highly recommends you complete the pre-approval application process after May 15 with the lender you decide to use.
 You may also want to go to Annual Credit Report for a free copy of your credit report including all three credit bureaus or go to FICO to get a copy of your credit score.

 If you have any questions regarding this process or general financial aid questions, please do not hesitate to contact us at (215) 955-2867 or firstname.lastname@example.org.

 Federal Graduate PLUS and Private Loans: Which do you borrow?
 Which is best for you?

 If after you have applied for a Federal Stafford Loan and you still need additional funds to cover your remaining educational expenses as included in your Student Expense Budget, you may want to consider either a Federal Graduate PLUS Loan or a Private Alternative Loan.
 Students usually don't borrow both but instead choose one of these loans that they are most comfortable and feel that the terms better fit their borrowing preferences.